 By contrast, javelin thrower Victor Fatecha obtained his first victory at the South American Championships with an effort of 76.14m.
 It was just Paraguay’s sixth gold medal in the history of the championships and came by the slim margin of one centimetre over Colombia’s Arley Ibarguen.

 The 5000m races went to Ecuador’s Bayron Piedra in 14:15.35 and Colombia’s Carolina Tabares with a personal best of 16:09.82.

 Brazil obtained three gold medals on the final day.
-Jefferson Dias Sabino won the men’s Triple Jump with his sixth round effort of 16.73m, Monica Araujo de Freitas won the women’s High Jump with 1.79m and the women’s 4x400m team with 3:35.37.
+Jefferson Dias Sabino won the men’s triple jump with his sixth-round effort of 16.73m, Monica Araujo de Freitas won the women’s high jump with 1.79m, and the women’s 4x400m team triumphed in 3:35.37.

-Once again, Brazil dominated the medal table, collecting 24 gold medals, 11 silver and 13 bronze.
+Once again, Brazil dominated the medals table, collecting 24 gold medals, 11 silver and 13 bronze.
 Hosts Colombia was their nearest rivals with 7-17-10.